gregeng/gregeng.github.io/source/_posts/2013-11-06-i-like-my-coffee-strong-and-my-params-stronger.markdown

 end
 ```

-This pattern illustrates the idea of "sanitizing" the parameters before letting them get anywhere near to our domain model.
+This pattern illustrates the idea of sanitizing the parameters before letting them get anywhere near our domain model.
 Instead of directly taking in the params submitted through the internet form in the `create` method, we will first call the `private` method `user_params` (named after the resource).
 This says it should require a sub key of `user` (resource name) and then only permit certain keys to make it through to the domain model.
 In effect, this creates a white list of acceptable inputs or *strong parameters*.

 Now, the worst thing that could happen is a form that is submitted with incomplete user data.
 I think most would agree that is better than the former scenario.